DumexVN/RandomAggLargeWithSnap/README.md

 # RandomAggLargeWithSnap
-Random Agg With SNAP Library
+Random Agg
-Random Aggregation with SNAP Library (see include) on Windows with MinGW
+with SNAP Library (see include) for Windows, compiled with MinGW